firexcy/shakespeare_few/README.md

 ## [TODO] How do I plan to learn

 Each day I will use the “random note” feature of Obsidian to pull up three words from the `words` directory.
 Then, I will read the definition and example usage, locate the occurence in the original context, and supplement it with a Chinese translation.
-I will also

 For each play referred to in the examples, I will also create an entry in the `works` directory, in which, among other notes of interest, the corresponding Wikipedia page will be included in form of an `iframe` embedment for the convenience of future references.